Come 2020, PM Modi’s Air India one to be on par with Trump’s Air Force One

 Two Boeing 777 aircraft with missile defence system will reach India by June 2020.
 The aircraft would be used by the PM, President Ram Nath Kovind and Vice President, Venkaiah Naidu.

 The security measures would be on part with Air Force One and the plane will be capable of flying between India and the US without having to stop for refuelling, sources have confirmed to OneIndia.
-Currently they are being configured at a facility in Dallas.
+Currently, they are being configured at a facility in Dallas.

 Cultural community condemns FIR against celebrities who wrote to PM Modi

 Further, there would be more office space available on the aircraft.
 There would be a wider range of communication systems and meeting rooms as well.
-One of the most important feature would be the Self-Protection Suites which is used in Air Force One.
+One of the most important features would be the Self-Protection Suites which is used in Air Force One.

-It may be recalled that the US had approved the purchase of two systems known as the Large Aircraft Infrared Countermeasures (LAIRCM) and Self Protection Suites for an estimate 190 million USD.
-The purpose is to protect the aircraft from man portable missiles.
+It may be recalled that the US had approved the purchase of two systems known as the Large Aircraft Infrared Countermeasures (LAIRCM) and Self Protection Suites for an estimated 190 million USD.
+The purpose is to protect the aircraft from man-portable missiles.
 The LAIRCM increases crew warning time, decreases false alarm rates and automatically counters advanced range missile systems.

 The missile warning subsystem will use multiple sensors to provide full spatial coverage.

 The counter-measures subsystem will use lasers mounted in pointer-tracker turret assemblies.
-It also automatically counters advanced intermediate range missile systems with no action required by the crew.
+It also automatically counters advanced intermediate-range missile systems with no action required by the crew.

 The pilot will simply be informed that a threat missile was detected and jammed.